facebookresearch/MetaICL/README.md

 </p>

-**Updates**

-- 01/10/2022: Our code and checkpoints have been updated with a better preprocessing (using newlines instead of spaces), which improves the performance by 1--4%.
+**Updates on 01/10/2022**: Our code and checkpoints have been updated with a better preprocessing (using newlines instead of spaces, and removing BOS and EOS), which improves the performance by 1--4%.
 If you have downloaded checkpoints prior to 01/10/2022, make sure to re-download checkpoints and use the updated code.
 Stay tuned for the updated paper with more details and updated results.
 You can find the brief summary of the updated results in the [Result section](#results) of this README.

 For any questions about the paper or the code, please contact the first author ([email](mailto:cs.washington.edu)) or leave issues.